Viewing the Hollywood Sign

-Starline Tours' Double-decker tour bus (pricing info) offers various views of the Hollywood Sign on the Red Route as it returns to Hollywood Boulevard.
+Starline Tours Hop-on Hop-off double-decker tour bus offers various views of the Hollywood Sign on the Red Route as it returns to Hollywood Boulevard.
 For best viewing catch the earliest bus and sit on the top level.
-In addition to the Hollywood Sign, on this tour you'll see Sunset Strip, Beverly Center, Museum Row on the Miracle Mile, Farmers Market, The Grove, shops on Melrose Avenue, Pink's hot dog stand to the stars, and of course, Hollywood Boulevard..
+In addition to the Hollywood Sign, on this tour you'll see Sunset Strip, Beverly Center, Museum Row on the Miracle Mile, Farmers Market, The Grove, shops on Melrose Avenue, Pink's hot dog stand to the stars, and of course, Hollywood Boulevard.

 If you do not have a car, you can take a Guided Tour (many stop there), or you can take public transportation (see below).
 You can walk from Hollywood and Highland to the Hollywood Bowl in about 25 minutes uphill, and 15-20 minutes to get back down.
 A mixture of methods could involve taking a bus up to the Hollywood Bowl and then walking back down the hill.

-Public Transportation - There are various Metro Local (orange) buses that run on Highland Avenue and stop near the Hollywood Bowl (examples: Line 156 and Line 222, both $1.25).
-See Metro.net for MTA bus schedules and routes.
+Public Transportation - There are various Metro Local (orange) buses that run on Highland Avenue and stop near the Hollywood Bowl (examples: Line 156 and Line 222).
+See Metro.net for Metro bus schedules and routes.